wp-plugins/wp-user-avatar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use any image in your WordPress Media Library as a custom user avatar.
+Use any image from your WordPress Media Library as a custom user avatar.

 == Description ==